Riklik101/Obsidian-Public-Sync/common_md/home.md

 ---
-title: An Extendable Obsidian Publish alternative using Next.JS
+title: Obsidian Notes Blog of Reactors and Research
-excerpt: Create your own template or use someone else's.
-Changing the template is a matter of updating one line
+excerpt: A.K.A All of the research I have compiled and done.
 ---
 Welcome to my blog of choice!
 I am a high-schooler publishing his research on daily stuff on the regular!